dmccreary/microsims/docs/sims/sphere/index.md

 3. Use the ```WEBGL``` as the third parameter of the createCanvas.
 4. Cover the sphere with a texture that has grid of white and red squares.
 5. Use noStroke() in the texture to not draw the outlines of the grid.
+6. Add a drop shadow under the sphere

 function setup() {
   createCanvas(600, 400, WEBGL);